Surface charges in Chern-Simons gravity with $T\bar{T}$ deformation: Review of surface charges in Chern-Simons theory

 The supplemented term $Q(\eta)$ is to make the smeared generator differentiable~\cite{Balachandran:1991dw}.
 In general, the parameter $\eta$ is the set of gauge transformations that preserve the imposed boundary conditions.
 The Poisson bracket of the smeared generators is

-where $C$ is the central charge term.
+where $C(\eta,\lambda)$ is the central charge term.
 As a consequence, the Poisson bracket of the smeared generator is a central extension of the algebra of the gauge generator (\ref{2.7}).
 The central extension comes from the surface term $Q(\eta)$ in the definition of the smeared generator.
-It is worth noting that the smeared generator does not vanish when the constraints $G_a=0$ are imposed.
-The transformations generated by $G(\eta)$ are not the trivial gauge transformations.
-The residual gauge generators can transform from one physical state to another one~\cite{Banados:1998gg}.
-The asymptotic symmetry, also called global symmetry, is defined as the quotient of the group of residual gauge transformations modulo the group of the trivial gauge transformations.
+It is worth noting that the smeared generator does not always vanish when the constraints $G_a=0$ are imposed.
+The transformations generated by $G(\eta)$ are not always the trivial gauge transformations, which can transform one physical state to another~\cite{Banados:1998gg}.
+While the trivial gauge transformations correspond to vanishing $G(\eta)$.
+The asymptotic symmetry, also called global symmetry, is defined as the quotient of the group of gauge transformations modulo the group of the trivial gauge transformations.
 This is the origin of infinitely many boundary degrees of freedom in Chern-Simons theory.

 After disentangling the constraints (\ref{2.4}), the $Q(\eta)$ define the surface charges of the Chern-Simons theory.
 It turns out the surface charges satisfy the same Poisson bracket algebra

 Furthermore, the variation of a function in phase space can be generate by the surface charges